-- A lot of Global Funds have raised concerned that the issuance is not diversified enough in terms number of the issuer or the countries the project is based in.
-In such a case they are not confident of launching a fund fully dedicated for Green Projects as this will lead to too few bonds being chased by too much demand.
+- A lot of Global Funds have raised concerns that the issuance is not diversified enough in terms number of the issuer or the countries the project is based in.
+In such a case, they are not confident of launching a fund fully dedicated to Green Projects, as this will lead to too few bonds being chased by too much demand.

 - Many investors are more comfortable investing when the issuing company as a whole is sustainable and not just the project.

-Green bonds are on a rise and with an increase of sensitivity towards the impact of economic growth on environment across the globe more and more investors will be attracted to investing in such instruments which will lead to more issuers taking advantage of the situation and raise capital for green projects.
+Green bonds are on the rise, and with an increase of sensitivity towards the impact of economic growth on the environment across the globe, more and more investors will be attracted to investing in such instruments, which will lead to more issuers taking advantage of the situation and raise capital for green projects.